pran-7-5/eco_style/README.md

 Well stars are born like that with a lot of noise like a crying newborn baby pulled out of the womb.
 But the cosmos is something else, has no beginning and no end.
 There is no big bang and there will be no big crunch.

-Time travel to past and future is not possible, because it violates the fundamental of the nature.
+Time travel to the past and future is not possible, because it violates the fundamentals of nature.

-To be specific, It is the violation of 2nd law of thermodynamics, which states that the entropy increases with time.
+To be specific, It is a violation of the 2nd law of thermodynamics, which states that the entropy increases with time.
-In simple terms, when you pour water to a glass from a bottle, of course you can put it back, but it will never be exactly how it was.
+In simple terms, when you pour water into a glass from a bottle, of course you can put it back, but it will never be exactly how it was.

 That's why time is the most precious thing in the cosmos.

-There are no worm holes.
+There are no wormholes.
 Black hole is just a dead star, there is nothing fancy about it, there is no time travel.
 ```